dccarter/cstar/docs/docs.md

 ### Slice

-Slice types are un-sized arrays denoted by the syntax `[Type]`, where the size is omitted.
+Slice types are unsized arrays denoted by the syntax `[Type]`, where the size is omitted.

 * Enumerable and indexable
 * Can be created from array types or via the `Slice` constructor